inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 Download PyCharm from their
-`download page <http://www.jetbrains.com/pycharm/download/index.html>`_ and then install it taking all the defaults.
-Note that the download is approximately 125mb at the time of writing this (version 2.7).
+`download page <http://www.jetbrains.com/pycharm/download/index.html>`_ and install it taking all the defaults.
+Note that the download is approximately 100 MB.

 Once the installation is complete, start PyCharm and accept all the defaults for the first-run wizard.
 You may be prompted to restart pycharm at the end of that process - which you should do.

 Making PyCharm 'QGIS Aware' ...........................

 We need to have various environment variables set in the PyCharm context in a similar way we do with :ref:`windows-commandline_setup`.
 Make a copy of your qgis-shell batch file and call it qgis-pycharm.bat.

 Now alter the last line so that it launches pycharm instead of a shell as per this example below::